jet3723/au-client-server-skeleton/README.md

 A skeleton application that demonstrates how to integrate an Aurelia Client with a Node server.
 The skeleton starts out with a basic Node JS Server that uses Express and a number of other Node packages.
 The server's routes are setup to either serve the Aurelia client application starting at /index.html or to serve web services at the URI **/api/**.
 There is a default URL web service API implemented at **/api/testme**.
 The server is located in the directory **/server**.
 The Client is either generated or supplied based upon how the recipe below is followed.

 ## Acknowledgements
-If you want to learn Aurelia and how web apps can be put together, you have to follow @AbolishOf (Dwayne Charrington) on Twitter.
+If you want to learn Aurelia and how web apps can be put together, you have to follow [Dwayne Charrington](https://twitter.com/AbolitionOf) on Twitter.
 This skeleton app is based upon one that he created [Aurelia Starter Node](https://github.com/Vheissu/aurelia-starter-node.git).
 My goal in creating my app and tutorials is to fill in details that are not obvious to new web developers and perhaps demonstrate some of the mechanics associated with a full stack development.

 ## About Me
 While not a prolific poster you can follow on [Twitter](https://twitter.com/jamtns3435/) or [LinkedIn](https://www.linkedin.com/in/jimtaylor63).
 I've been developing software for 30+ years and now I'm dabbling in javascript based web applications.